lzxindustries/lzxtm/docs/modules/sumdist.md

 ## Overview

 Sum/Dist is a function bank for adding and distributing signals.
-It includes four three-input summing amplifiers and four three-output distribution amplifiers.
+Each of its four summing amplifiers adds the three inputs to a single output.
+Each of its four distribution amplifiers duplicates a single input to three buffered outputs.

 ---